abdulraquib1/spring-boot-employee-crud-data/Readme.md

 ** TODO **
 * Update the Unit Tests with Mockito
 * In-memory DB Tests
+* point DB to mySQL DB or No SQL DB
 * Update the Cucumber Tests
 * How to selectively enable swagger annotations for specific controllers
 * Deploy the service to AWS cloud
 * One-Many entity relationships
 * Linking postman calls in a chain
 * Caching aspects

 **JSON Request Sample**